RomanTheLegend/Pokemon_NoGo/README.md

 	(also please activate it by starting a game and picking your first pokemon)

 ## How to setup
+(Youtube video with installation steps and client demo will come in the next few days)

 1. Download latest Pokemon NoGo files (v4.2 beta)
 2. Install NOX player, launch it and go to settings: